 What is I.B.I?

-IBI or “Impuesto sobre Bienes Inmuebles” is a Spanish municipal property tax that is paid each year to your local council.
+IBI or “Impuesto sobre Bienes Inmuebles” is a municipal property tax in Spain that is paid each year to your local council.
 I.B.I is the equivalent of the council tax in the U.K.

 How is I.B.I Calculated?